MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Reza Sadeghi, and I am a bachelor's student in Mechanical Engineering at Iran University of Science & Technology.
+My name is Reza Sadeghi, and I am a BSc in Mechanical Engineering at Iran University of Science & Technology.
 I work as a freelancer as an R&D Engineer, and also, three years ago, I started working in NIGTS as a research assistant.

 It has not been a long time since I worked on this web page, and It is not completed yet.